tiziano88/magic-trackpad-2-linux/README.md

 TODO
 ```

-Since the error message mentioned not being able to identify the protocol, I then tried with various other alternatives for that option.
-Eventually, the following configuration gave me a different error:
+Since the error message mentioned not being able to identify the protocol, I looked up the possible alternatives in `man synaptics`, which lists `auto-dev`, `event`, `psaux`, `psm`.

+The following configuration gave me a different error:

 ```
 Section "InputClass"